Conformal mappings in perturbative QCD: Properties of the expansions based on conformal mappings

 The representation (\ref{eq:Wna}) implies that the remainder \beq R_N^{(n)}\equiv{\cal W}_{n}(a) - \sum\limits_{k=n}^N \xi_k^{(n)} k!\, a^k \eeq satisfies the property \beq R_N^{(n)}=o(a^{N}),\quad \quad a\to 0_+, \eeq which is precisely the definition of an asymptotic expansion \cite{Jeff}.

-We recall that, while the convergence of a series can be established or disproved only from the knowledge of its coefficients, for an asymptotic expansion one needs to know both the function and the coefficients.
-On the other hand, while a convergent series has a unique sum, the coefficients of an asymptotic series do not determine the function uniquely.
-More information, like for instance analyticity in a region of the complex plane near $a=0$, is necessary in general to ensure uniqueness.

 As shown in \cite{Caprini:2001mn}, the representation (\ref{eq:Wna}) is independent of the prescription adopted for the Borel-Laplace integral.
-We note that the first term of each ${\cal W}_{n}(a)$ is proportional to $n!\, a^n$ with a positive coefficient, thereby retaining a fundamental property of perturbation theory.
+The first term of each ${\cal W}_{n}(a)$ is proportional to $n!\, a^n$ with a positive coefficient, preserving a fundamental property of perturbation theory.
 But the series (\ref{eq:Wna}) are divergent: indeed, since the expansions (\ref{eq:wnser}) have the convergence radii equal to 1, there are, for any $R > 1$, infinitely many $k$ such that $|\xi^{(n)}_k|>R^{-k}$ \cite{Jeff}.
 Actually, the fact that the series (\ref{eq:Wna}) is divergent is not surprising, in view of the singularities of the functions ${\cal W}_{n}(a)$ at the origin of the $a$ plane.
 We conclude that, unlike the expansion functions $a^n$ of the standard perturbation theory, which are holomorphic at $a=0$, the non-power expansion functions ${\cal W}_n(a)$ and $\widetilde {\cal W}_n(a)$ are singular at $a=0$ and admit divergent expansions in powers of $a$, being similar from this point of view to the exact correlators.

 On the other hand, as proved in \cite{Caprini:2000js},\cite{Caprini:2001mn}, the new expansions (\ref{eq:cW}) and (\ref{eq:cWtilde}) have a tamed behaviour at high orders and, under certain conditions, they may even converge.
 For instance, in the particular case of the Adler function in massless QCD, if the coefficients $c_n$ of the expansion (\ref{eq:cW}) satisfy the condition \be |c_n| < C e^{\epsilon n^{1/2}}\ee with $C>0$ for any $\epsilon >0$, the expansion (\ref{eq:cW}) converges in a domain of the $a$ complex plane.
-The condition depends on the positions $u_{UV}$ and $u_{IR}$ of the first renormalons, and may take a slightly different form for other observables.
+The condition depends on the specific positions $u_{UV}=-1$ and $u_{IR}=2$ of the first renormalons in the case of the Adler function.
+The proof presented in \cite{Caprini:2000js},\cite{Caprini:2001mn} can be easily generalized to other observables, by taking into account the positions of their leading renormalons.